-The interviewed politicians recognized that the issue of the presence of migrants in the Polish society was still marginal in the political debate in Poland.
-However, they did not agree on the question of openness of the Polish political elite towards participation of immigrants in political life-in general, they saw citizenship as the prerequisite for full participation (that was especially pronounced in the case of a representative of the Polish Peasant Party).
-They noted the perception of immigrants as "guests" especially among local-level politicians and officials, who in their view preferred to "solve local matters on their own".
-Politicians of Civic Platform saw the national level as a more promising for inclusion of naturalized migrants in the political life.
-They referred to the fact of having a naturalized member of Parliament of African origin as a sign of their own openness to the political participation of immigrants.
+The interviewed politicians acknowledged that the issue of the presence of migrants in Polish society was still marginal in the political debate in Poland.
+However, they did not agree on the question of the openness of the Polish political elite towards participation of immigrants in political life-in general, they saw citizenship as a prerequisite for full participation (this was especially pronounced in the case of a representative of the Polish People's Party).
+They noted the tendency to perceive immigrants as "guests", especially among local-level politicians and officials, who preferred to "solve local matters on our own".
+Politicians of the Civic Platform saw the national level as more promising for the inclusion of naturalized migrants into political life.
+They referred to the fact of having a naturalized Member of Parliament of African origin as a sign of their own openness to the political participation of immigrants.

-In politicians' general opinion, the media do not provide adequate picture of migrants or opportunities for their greater participation in political life.
-They agreed that the coverage concentrated on sensational news or individual cases often highlighting instances of conflict.
-In their view, the media often took note of individual migrants' problems (especially in cases of procedures of legalization of residence or order to leave towards migrants of Polish origin or with established ties to Poland) and were sympathetic towards their plight, but did not look at the issue in a more general, systemic manner.
-One member of the Parliament found the coverage to be out of touch with the general social sentiment, claiming that the media outlets were often foreign-owned and tended to be more liberal on the issue than the general sentiment would indicate.
+In politicians' general opinion, the media do not provide an adequate picture of migrants or opportunities for their greater participation in political life.
+They agreed that the coverage concentrated on sensational news or individual cases, often highlighting instances of conflict.
+In their view, the media often took note of individual migrants' problems (especially in cases of procedures of legalization of residence or deportation orders concerning migrants of Polish origin or with established ties to Poland) and were sympathetic towards their plight, but did not look at the issue in a more general, systemic manner.
+One Member of Parliament found the coverage to be out of touch with the general social mood, claiming that media outlets were often foreign-owned and tended to be more liberal on the issue than the general mood would indicate.

 The politicians did not perceive provincial offices, responsible for legalization of migrants' residence, to be sufficiently active in providing guidance to foreigners interested in participation in civic and political activity.
-As one respondent stated the offices "perform their duties" but do not go beyond that.
-The low visibility of state structures was confirmed by the fact that none of the respondents could give any specifics about the operation of the European Fund for Integration of Third Country Nationals-one of them did not hear anything, while the two others only knew that it existed.
+One respondent stated that the offices "perform their duties" but do not go beyond that.
+The low visibility of state structures was confirmed by the fact that none of the respondents could give any specifics about the operation of the European Fund for Integration of Third Country Nationals-one of them had not heard anything about it, while the two others only knew that it existed.